US STOCKS-Oil drags on Dow, S&P; Nasdaq boosted by Applied Materials

 Traders are pricing in a 43.1 percent chance of a rate hike this December, according to CME Group's FedWatch Tool.

-The decliners among the 10 major S&P sectors were led by the defensive sectors.
-The telecoms index was down 1.12 percent and the utility index was down 1.43 percent.
+Eight of the 10 major S&P sectors were lower, led by the defensive sectors.
+The telecoms index was down 1.16 percent and the utility index was down 1.29 percent.

 * Indexes down: Dow 0.49 pct, S&P 0.60 pct, Nasdaq 0.84 pct (Updates to open)